Kappa Alpha Society

 While several fraternities claim to be the oldest, Baird's Manual states that ΚΑ has maintained a continuous existence since its foundation, making it the oldest undergraduate fraternity that exists today.
 As of 2022, there are five active chapters in the United States and Canada.

+This organization is not to be confused with the Kappa Alpha Order, a completely separate national fraternity.